11 Tips for Keeping a Clean Car

 Cream of Tartar for Dirt

 All the dirt and mud from rural roads can really build up quickly.
 To cut through the dirt on the outside of your car and on the windshield, sprinkle some cream of tartar on the area and wipe it clean with soapy water.
 Then rinse the area with clean water.
+Be sure to read our guide for spring cleaning your car.

 Photo: Enlightened Media/Shutterstock